human-interpretable-ai/human-interpretable-ai.github.io/_pages/call.md

 For papers presenting novel empirical results, we kindly ask authors to provide access to the code and data underpinning their work (when possible) to ensure reproducibility.
-All paper submissions should follow the CEUR-WS format of the HI-AI workshop that you can find [here](https://human-interpretable-ai.github.io/latex-template/HI-AI-template.zip).
+All paper submissions should follow the <b>CEUR-WS</b> format of the HI-AI workshop that you can find [here](https://human-interpretable-ai.github.io/latex-template/HI-AI-template.zip).

 <div style="text-align: center; margin: auto; padding-top: 3%; padding-bottom: 3%;">
     <button class="button-submit" role="button" type="submit" onclick="window.open('https://openreview.net/group?id=KDD.org/2024/Workshop/HI-AI', '_blank')">Submit your paper</button>